humayra-ankan/B12-A5/README.md

-1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?
+**1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?**

 answer:
 getElementById selects the element wih a unique id and returns a single DOM element.It  doesn't require any loop since it is a single element.
 It returns null if the element doesn't exist.